Regional Education Artist - Colorado - United States

 Christopher Wilson is a Doctoral candidate in Percussion Performance at the University of Northern Colorado.
 Mr. Wilson is a fast-rising artist who has appeared as soloist, chamber musician and clinician throughout the United States.

-He has had articles on the marimba published by Percussive Arts Society's Percussive Notes.
+Mr. Wilson has been equally active as a writer, clinician and pedagogue.
+He has had articles published by Percussive Arts Society's Percussive Notes.
 As an in demand educator, Mr. Wilson has given workshops and assemblies on all areas of percussion at hundreds of K-12 schools throughout the Midwest.
-He has taught collegiate courses at Lakeland College (WI) and Kirkwood Community College (IA).
+He has taught music courses at University of Northern Colorado (as a teaching assistant), Laramie County Community College, Lakeland College, and Kirkwood Community College.

 As a Doctoral candidate, Mr. Wilson was a Graduate Teaching Assistant to Prof. Gray Barrier.
 He also studied wind conducting as a student of Dr. Kenneth Singleton.
 He finished his D.A. coursework in Spring, 2015, and is currently ABD.
 He is a graduate of the Boston Conservatory and Eastern Washington University.
 His principal teachers include Gray Barrier, Nancy Zeltsman and Martin Zyskowski.
 He is a sponsored member of Pearl Drums' Regional Education Arts Program.